 - Clean cooling coils several times a year

-- Shade outdoor coils from the sun and allow air to circulate around them
+- Shade outdoor coils from the sun

 - Use an outside air economizer to ease the demand on your compressor

 - If you’re replacing your evaporator fans, consider high-efficiency motors and controls